 Hi there, I’m Jane.
 And if you’re on my website you’re either interested in learning more about me and my work or you’ve clicked through a social media rabbit hole.
 Either way – welcome and thanks for swinging by!

 We’re all complex, multi-faceted humans; this is a fundamental belief of mine and part of my approach.
-I believe your career should fit within your life—not the other way around.
+I believe all parts of your life should work together not against one another.

 How’d I get here?

-I’ve always been a bit of a planner and have had a vision for my life and career, long before I would have even called it a vision.
-Back in college, I was fascinated with the differences and nuances of people and culture; I dove into this by studying the discipline of Anthropology (and soon picked up a second major of Sociology, and I became curious about the nuances in modern western culture, particularly around work.
+I’ve always had a vision for my life and career, long before I would have even called it a vision.
+Back in college, I was fascinated with the differences and nuances of people and culture; I dove into this by studying the discipline of Anthropology.
+I soon picked up a second major of Sociology, and I became curious about the nuances in modern western culture, particularly around work.
 I developed a particular interest in focus on reciprocity – culturally and at work – by the end of my studies.
 Still, I knew my professional path would begin in the corporate world.
-I also understood that my choice to study these subjects would make it a bit more challenging to launch my career, plus I honestly had no idea what I wanted to do at first.
+But I understood that my choice to study these subjects would make it a bit more challenging to launch my career, plus I honestly had no idea what I wanted to do at first.
 So I got scrappy and creative – I interned a lot and held many different jobs to explore my interests.

-I was first exposed to advertising and marketing – which is where I began my career – while working for the Recycling Department at UVA.
+I was first exposed to advertising and marketing – which is where I began my career – while working for the Recycling Department at the University of Virginia.
 For three years I crafted messages and led promotions to educate students on often little-known recycling options (for instance: Solo cups are recyclable!)
-I began sharing my experience supplementing my education with my peers.
-Soon friends, family, and classmates were seeking me out to discuss their paths.
-Once in school, I ended up leading part of an internship seminar because my classmates had more questions for me than the facilitator; years later I attended a negotiation panel and as the night went one questions started to be directed towards me, not the panelists, since my engagement revealed I was just as, if not more, experienced and knowledgeable on the subject.
+I began sharing my experience supplementing my education with others and soon friends, family, and classmates were seeking me out to discuss their goals, paths forward, and long-term dreams.
+Once I ended up leading part of an internship seminar since my classmates had more questions for me than the facilitator; years later I participated in a negotiation seminar and again ended up fielding questions from the audience since I had such deep personal experience on the topic.

-It became a bit of a joke with friends, colleagues, and family: I was their coach.
-Conversations with senior management that were meant to be about my growth would flip within 10 minutes – we’d talk about them, their goals, dreams, families, or challenges with a client.
+It became a bit of a joke with friends, colleagues, and family – I was their coach.
+Conversations with senior leaders early in my career that were meant to be about my growth would flip within 10 minutes – we’d talk about them, their goals, dreams, families, or challenges with a client.
 People would come to me when something just didn’t feel “right” in their lives or at work and would tell me they just felt better after talking things out with me.
-Still, it wasn’t until a friend laid out for me that within 6 months of me moving across the street from her she had renegotiated her salary by $15,000, lost 20 pounds, and finally applied to graduate school – with my help—that it hit me: This was real.
+Still, it wasn’t until a friend pointed out that within 6 months of me moving across the street from her, she had renegotiated her salary by $15,000, lost 20 pounds, and finally applied to graduate school – with my help – when it hit me: This was real.
 This was what I needed to be doing.

-I’ve since expanded my work to include workshops, speaking engagements, and consulting.
-Currently I live and work from my home in Wicker Park, Chicago with 16 houseplants.
+I live and work from my home in Wicker Park, Chicago, IL with +/-14 houseplants.